 The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

-The latest Micra looks the absolute business, even when compared with other offerings in this very fashion-conscious section of the car market.
-It’s also easy to drive and reasonably affordable to buy and run.
-However, it’s a little too far off the pace in a variety of other areas to trouble the class-leaders.
-Worth a look if style and affordability are your priorities.
+The Micra looks the business, even when compared with other offerings in this very fashion-conscious section of the car market.
+Running costs are reasonable and it comes with a high standard of safety equipment.
+It’s not a match for the class leaders in some areas, but it’s worth a look if style and value are your priorities.

 - Light and easy to drive

 At a glance

 Running costs for a Nissan Micra

 The Micra is priced similarly to rivals such as the Ford Fiesta and Toyota Yaris, although the Ford is likely to hold onto its value better.
 The Nissan’s most popular engine – the 100 horsepower 1.0-litre petrol unit – is impressively fuel efficient, while the Micra sits in a lower insurance group than some rivals.